Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Experiment

 \subsection{Candidates Filtering Strategy Analysis}

-Our QA solution \textbf{Rce-KGQA} is a complex pipeline system, and we inevitably have to choose some crucial hyper-parameters to require optimal model, these predefined parameters include full connected/LSTM layer number, dropout rate, learning rate, and so on.
-As illustrated in Sec.~\ref{topNanalysis} and Table~\ref{comparison_hit1}, different selection modes about top-scoring candidates during training and inference have a huge impact of the final model performances.
-We now further investigate what influence would happened to our model in different candidates selection mode.
+Our QA solution \textit{Rce-KGQA} is a complex pipeline system, and we inevitably must choose some crucial hyper-parameters to acquire an optimal model.
+These pre-defined parameters include full connected/LSTM layer number, dropout rate, learning rate, and so on.
+As illustrated in Sec.~\ref{topNanalysis} and Table~\ref{comparison_hit1}, different selection modes about top-scoring candidates during training and inference have a huge impact on the final model performances.
+We now further investigate what influence would our model experience in different candidates selection mode.

-Firstly, from Table~\ref{comparison_hit1} we can observe that our first step `answering filtering' consistently achieve high recall performances on $hit@5$.
-Now we manually choose and cut difference sorted candidate answers and conduct our comparison experiments.
+Firstly, from Table~\ref{comparison_hit1} we can observe that our first step `answering filtering' consistently achieves high recall performances on $hit@5$.
+Now we manually choose and cut-difference sorted candidate answers and conduct our comparison experiments.
 Specifically, from Sec.~\ref{relationdetails} we know that the dataset for \textit{Relational Chain Reasoning Module} training is dynamically constructed by the last step.
-And the data construction follows the selection of top-\textbf{N} sorted scoring entities in which number \textbf{N} simultaneously decides the proportion of positive/negative samples and the intermediate results selection during inference step.
-For example question \textbf{Q}, during model evaluation, we firstly obtain the intermediate scoring candidate answers $\{[A_{i};S_{i}]\}_{i=1}^{N}$.
-In next step, we should use the \textit{Relational Chain Reasoning Module} provides all filtered candidates with a more precise score to get final answer.
-Selecting how many top scoring entities to conduct the further step exactly becomes our focus research point.
+And the data construction follows the selection of top-\textbf{N} sorted scoring entities in which number \textbf{N} simultaneously decides the proportion of positive/negative samples and the intermediate results selection during the inference step.
+For example, in question \textbf{Q}, during model evaluation, we firstly obtain the intermediate scoring candidate answers $\{[A_{i};S_{i}]\}_{i=1}^{N}$.
+In the next step, we should use the \textit{Relational Chain Reasoning Module} to provide all filtered candidates with a more precise score to reach a final answer.
+Selecting how many top scoring entities to conduct the further step precisely becomes our focus research point.